jcbneo4j/Neo4j_PS_K8s_Lab/README.md

 This lab is hosted as a Github Codespace which is self-contained not requiring anything to be run locally on your system.
 In order to start the lab follow the steps below.

+From the project page of this repository, click on the Code button, select the Codespaces tab, click the ellipsis (...), and select New with options... from the menu:

+In the next page, select the Branch, Region, and Machine type as shown in the below image and then click the Create codespace button:

+After a few moments, the Codespace will open up in an online VS Code IDE, as shown:

 ## 3 Node Cluster Deployment